locaweb/leela-docs/intro/overview.rst

 In short leela is an event processor and monitoring system.

 As expected, leela has one core abstraction which is the *event*.
-It is an object with an arbritrary name and a numeric value associated.
+It is an object with an arbitrary name and a numeric value associated.

 The processing of the events in leela is the possibility of applying arbitrary functions over the data [e.g. *average* or computing the